Outdoor Skin Over Time

 How Sun, Wind, Altitude, and Climate Shape Your Skin

 Skin is an environmental organ.
 If you garden, hike, ski, ranch, farm, run trails, or live at elevation, your skin experiences more cumulative exposure than the average indoor lifestyle.
-That exposure can have lasting effects.
+That exposure has lasting effects.

 What Is Outdoor Skin?

 Outdoor skin is not a skin type.
-It is more a pattern of exposure.
-It describes skin that regularly experiences elevated levels of:
+It is a pattern of exposure — skin that regularly experiences elevated levels of:

 • UV radiation